rzymek/meteor-typescript-libs/README.md

 In general, TypeScript will NOT make JavaScript prettier (like CoffeeScript).
 However, it can help simplify JavaScript code in some ways by replacing previously some verbose patterns (e.g. replacing the Revealing Module Pattern with a TypeScript Module declaration).

-For further reading about TypeScript please refer to the [TypeScript Handbook](http://www.typescriptlang.org/Handbook)
+For further reading about TypeScript, please refer to the [TypeScript Handbook](http://www.typescriptlang.org/Handbook).

 ## Usage